MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/create-avatar-spawn-and-teleport-points.md

 # Create avatar spawn and teleport points

-## TravelPoint and TravelPointGroup
+## Travel Point and Travel Point Group

-TravelPoints are a component in the Interactables package that can be used to define where to place an avatar when first joining an event or space and also to transport avatars during their experience using Visual Scripting.
+*Travel Point* is a component in the Interactables package that can be used to define where to place an avatar when first joining an event or space and also to transport avatars during their experience using Visual Scripting.

-If a TravelPoint is not present in an Environment, and there is a floor at the origin, the avatar will be grounded on the floor when spawned.
+If a travel point isn't present in an Environment, and there's a floor at the origin, the avatar will be grounded on the floor when spawned.
 If no floor is present near the origin, the avatar will spawn above the origin and fall for a little while and then respawn in a loop.

-Setting up Travel Groups and Travel Points:
+**Setting up travel groups and travel points**

-1. Create a Travel Point Group: all travel points must belong to a group; a default group will be assigned to any travel points that don't have one.
+1. Create a trave point group: all travel points must belong to a group; a default group will be assigned to any travel points that don't have one.
 Every travel group must have a unique name.
-The default travel group will not be set as a DefaultSpawnGroup unless it is the only group that exist.
+The default travel group will not be set as a DefaultSpawnGroup unless it's the only group that exists.

-    - To do this, create a new GameObject with a TravelPointGroup component attached.
+    - To do this, create a new GameObject with a *Travel Point Group* component attached.

     ![Travel Point Group](../../../media/enhance-your-environment/object-player-interactions/006-travel-point-group.png)

-2. Add Travel Points to the group.
-To do this, add new GameObjects as children of the Travel Point Group with a Travel Point Component attached.
+2. Add travel points to the group.
+To do this, add new GameObjects as children of the travel point group with a *Travel Point* Component attached.

     ![Travel Point Component attached](../../../media/enhance-your-environment/object-player-interactions/007-travel-point.png)

     ![Travel Point](../../../media/enhance-your-environment/object-player-interactions/008-travel-point-in-hierarchy.png)

-3. Set "Default Spawn Group" to true for travel groups you want avatars to spawn into when initially joining an Event or space and false travel groups that you do not.
+3. Set **Default Spawn Group** to true for travel groups you want avatars to spawn into when initially joining an event or space and false for travel groups that you do not.

 ### Settings